mansisampat8/mansisampat8.github.io/_posts/2025-10-18-The-One-Thing-Every-Founder-Undervalues-And-Its-Silently-Killing-Your-Growth.md

 - Tweak the product endlessly when the real problem is positioning.

 It’s brutal because it doesn’t appear on your P&L.
 It shows up in slow conversions, confused customers, exhausted teams, and missed opportunities.
+The fix isn’t more hustle.
+It’s clarity; real, ground-level understanding of how your audience thinks, decides, and buys.

 ---